 Another draw to this area of Granada are the tiny maze-like streets which make getting lost so much fun.
 You never know what you are going to stumble upon in this neighborhood.
 We found our fair share of beautiful, hidden courtyards that aren’t even on the maps.
 You have to see this place to believe it!

-In this post I am going to share my top recommendations for AirBnB’s in the Albaicín neighborhood.
+In this post I am going to share my top recommendations for AirBnB / VRBO in the Albaicín neighborhood.
 Also a few bonus tips for planning your trip including the best places to explore and eat while in Granada.

-Where to Stay in Granada – AirBnBs with Views in Albaicin
+Where to Stay in Granada – Houses and Apartments with the Best Views in Albaicin

 In the Albaicín neighborhood you will see that it is hard not to find beautiful views due to the elevation.
 The streets remain narrow and winding just as they were during the Moorish rule over Granada.
 Most of the houses here have roof top patios, and I promise you don’t want to book anything without a rooftop!